ZainIftikhar7vals/GotoRubyGem/README.md

 4. Select a gem from the list, and the plugin will open its source code in a new window.

 ## limitations
-* Experimental support for Sublime Text for Linux/Mac with RVM.
+* Experimental support for Sublime Text for Linux/Mac with RVM/rbenv.

 Enjoy exploring gem code easily with Goto Ruby Gem!